-Pull lever (A) to adjust seat forward or backward.
+- 1 Pull lever (A) to adjust seat forward or backward. - 2 The seat can be moved forward and backward over 180 mm (7 in) in 9 steps.

-(2) Upward/Downward adjustment (Lift adjustment, STD seat only)
+(2) Upward/Downward adjustment (Lift adjustment)

 - 1 Push or pull the height adjuster lever (B) to adjust seat upward or downward. - 2 Forward or backward side adjustment only can be made, tilting to one side, by pushing or pulling the lever (B) respectively.
+The seat can be adjusted 60 mm (4 steps) to upward at the frontside and rearside respectively.